GalaxyGroot/CIICTest/README.md

 # CIICTest
-CIICTest = CMOS IMAGING IC TEST.
+*CIICTest = CMOS IMAGING IC TEST*

 Aim to design an open source tool to control the sensor operation and to collect and analyze CMOS imaging integrated chips.